TrellixVulnTeam/swahilipython_SCMU/Doc/library/functions.rst

 .. function:: input([prompt])

    If the *prompt* argument is present, it is written to standard output without a trailing newline.
-The function then reads a line from input, converts it to a string (stripping a trailing newline), and returns that.
+The function then reads a line kutoka input, converts it to a string (stripping a trailing newline), and returns that.
 When EOF is read, :exc:`EOFError` is raised.
 Example::